RedHatInsights/bonfire/README.md

 1. Any image tags you wish to override -- in other words, if you want to use a different image tag for just a specific docker image.
 1. Any parameters you wish to override -- if you want to set a different template parameter for a specific app.

 By default, `bonfire` will dynamically load dependencies that all components of `app` relies on.
-This requires the `app` to be using the [Clowder](https://github.com/RedHatInsights/clowder) operator and to have the `dependencies` section of the ClowdApp set up.
+This requires the `app` to be using the [Clowder](https://github.com/RedHatInsights/clowder) operator and to have the `dependencies` or `optionalDependencies` section of the ClowdApp set up.

 ### Example usage in a smoke test